bparanj/crystal/security/path/area.md

    - Includes testing for firmware vulnerabilities, cryptographic flaws, and physical tamper resistance.

 5. **Cloud Security**:
-   - Targets misconfigurations and vulnerabilities in cloud platforms and services, including AWS, Azure, and Google Cloud.
+   - Targets misconfigurations and vulnerabilities in cloud platforms and services,  AWS, Azure, and Google Cloud.
    - Important as more organizations migrate to cloud environments.

 6. **Cryptocurrency and Blockchain Security**: